opensearch-project/documentation-website/_search-plugins/retrieve-specific-fields.md

 ## Using scripted fields

-The `script_fields` parameter in OpenSearch allows you to include custom fields in your search results, where the values of these fields are computed using scripts.
-This can be useful for calculating values on the fly based on the data in the document.
-You can also retrieve `derived fields` using similar approach, see [Retrieving fields]({{site.url}}{{site.baseurl}}/field-types/supported-field-types/derived/#retrieving-fields) for further details.
+The `script_fields` parameter allows you to include custom fields whose values are computed using scripts in your search results.
+This can be useful for calculating values dynamically based on the data in the document.
+You can also retrieve `derived fields` using a similar approach.
+For more information, see [Retrieving fields]({{site.url}}{{site.baseurl}}/field-types/supported-field-types/derived/#retrieving-fields).

-Following example demonstrates the power of `script_fields`.
+The following example demonstrates using `script_fields`.

 Let's say you have an index of products, and each product document contains the fields `price` and `discount_percentage`.
 You want to include a custom field in the search results that shows the discounted price of each product.